How To Start A Blog: The Definitive Guide for 2024

 - Open Facebook, Instagram, Linkedin, whatever social media accounts you are starting.

-- Check availability of your brand name across these platforms and your domain name.
+- Check the availability of your brand name across these platforms and your domain name.
 Or try NameVine.

 - Go for short and unique and punchy and witty.
 Allowing for puns might work for your branding or advertising or brand recall.